Fauve-mce/BEmovies/README.md

 # API Reference

 # Lessons Learned

  If your question is "What did you learn while building this project?
 What challenges did you face and how did you overcome them?" take a look ⬇️

-### 1. Pagination of films in the carousel

-#### Problem

-During development of the BeMovies application, a problem was identified with the display of films in the carousel.
-By default, the TMDB API returns a limited list of films (first 20 results).
-This resulted in an incomplete carousel that did not display all the films available.

-#### Solution

-# Lessons Learned

- If your question is "What did you learn while building this project?
-What challenges did you face and how did you overcome them?" take a look ⬇️